uwplse/synapse/www/popl16-aec/instructions.md

 #### Getting Started

-Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and the VirtualBox extension pack.
+Install [VirtualBox 5.0.6](https://www.virtualbox.org/wiki/Downloads) and the VirtualBox extension pack.
 Import the VirtualBox image (open VirtualBox, then File > Import Appliance).
 Boot the resulting virtual machine.
 It will log in be automatically as the `synapse` user.